cha87de/clouds-exercises/ex-4/lesson-terraform.md

 # Lesson 2: Terraform and cloud-init on OpenStack

-Clean up your bw-cloud tenant. *Remove all the virtual machines, the private networking, the router, and the security groups.*
+Clean up your OpenStack project. *Remove all the virtual machines, the private networking, the router, and the security groups.*
 We will now create the mediawiki from scratch - automated!

 ## Task: Install Terraform on your workstation

 Terraform runs on your workstation.
 It reads a terraform script from your file system, and then connects to the specified cloud platform to create the infrastructure.

-Download [1] and install [2] the newest version of Terraform on your workstation.
+Download [1] and install [2] the newest version (v0.11.7) of Terraform on your workstation.
 There might be a package for your linux distribution.

 [1] https://www.terraform.io/downloads.html